Structural Correction

 Central functions that mandate adoption produce compliance without substance.
 The board’s role is to verify annually that central capabilities are genuinely good, affordable, and funded through unit demand rather than top-down allocation.

-Richard's first quarterly review after the transitional fund renewal included a new item: the CISO's report on security posture across the four operational autonomous units.
-The report showed 94% compliance with the mandated container scanning policy.
+Thomas's first quarterly review after the transitional fund renewal included the CISO's report on security posture across the four operational units: 94% compliance with the mandated container scanning policy.

 The central security team had two responses available.
-The first was to retool: work with each unit to understand its specific risk profile, tune the scanning thresholds to each unit's context, and offer the tool as a service the units would choose to consume.
-The second was to reframe: present the 94% compliance figure to the board as evidence of successful adoption, add a remediation plan for the remaining 6%, and continue pushing the unchanged tool.
+One was to retool: work with each unit to tune the thresholds to its context, and offer the tool as a service the units would choose to consume.
+The other was to reframe: present the 94% as evidence of successful adoption, add a remediation plan for the 6%, and keep pushing the unchanged tool.
+The CISO chose the second.
+Six months later the dashboard showed 100%.
+Thomas asked whether the false-positive rate had changed; the CISO could not say, because the dashboard measured adoption, not substance.
+The units had learned to comply without consuming.
+Overt opposition is one reversal mechanism; the more common one is quieter.
+Central functions push capabilities rather than responding to demand, and governance obligations accumulate one reasonable request at a time, until the charter's authority has been hollowed without anyone deciding to hollow it.

 ...